Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 &nbsp;

-Each of the three final cohorts (at-diagnosis, prevalent, and treatment response) contains static patient data e.g. ethnicity, IMD and diabetes type from the T1T2 cohort dataset, plus biomarker, comorbidity, and sociodemographic (smoking/alcohol) data at the (cohort-specific) index date.
+Each of the three final cohorts (at-diagnosis, prevalent, and treatment response) contains static patient data e.g. ethnicity, IMD and diabetes type from the diabetes cohort dataset, plus biomarker, comorbidity, and sociodemographic (smoking/alcohol) data at the (cohort-specific) index date.

-This directory contains the scripts which are common to all three cohorts: 'all_patid_ckd_stages', 'all_patid_ethnicity', and 'all_t1t2_cohort'.
+This directory contains the scripts which are common to all three cohorts: 'all_diabetes_cohort', 'all_patid_ckd_stages', and 'all_patid_ethnicity'.
 These pull out static patient characteristics or features based on longitudinal data which may go beyond the index date of the cohorts (e.g. all_patid_ethnicity uses ethnicity codes from all time for each patient, which may occur later than the index date for a cohort).

 In addition, this directory contains templates for the scripts which pull out data relative to the cohort index dates ('baseline_biomarkers', 'comorbidities', 'smoking', 'alcohol', 'ckd_stages' and 'final_merge').
 The final cohorts each use tailored versions of these to account for the different index dates, the different biomarkers/comorbidities required for the different cohorts, and different additional inclusion/exclusion criteria which are applied in the 'final_merge' script.
 In addition to these differences, the cohorts have different additional scripts which pull in additional information e.g. the treatment response cohort has a 'drug_sorting_and_combos' script which defines the drug start dates which are used as the index dates, as well as scripts for biomarker responses (6/12 month post-index), which are used to evaluate treatment response.